Van Wagner & Wood Home Page

 Does a convicted felon have a right to bear arms (carry a firearm)?

 A convicted felon is forever prohibited from carrying a firearm.
 It is a felony offense for a convicted felon to possess a firearm under both Wisconsin state and Federal laws.
-(Note that Wisconsin law extends to "other weapons" - see Felon Possess Firearm).
+(See Felon Possess Firearm).
 A convicted felon cannot hunt with a gun.
-A convicted felon also cannot group gun hunt because under Wisconsin hinting regulations every member of a group gun-hunting party must have both a valid hunting license AND a rifle in his (or her) possession.
+A convicted felon also cannot group hunt because under Wisconsin hunting regulations every member of a group hunting party must have both a valid hunting license AND a rifle in his (or her) possession.
+Group hunting with a bow and arrow is prohibited under Wisconsin laws.

 Jury Duty